canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

             username: username
             password: $crypted_pass

-Here is an example file that shows off most features:
+Here is an example file that shows off most of the autoinstall directives:

 .. parsed-literal::